 On this page

-If you intend to start a webshop in the Netherlands, you must comply with various rules and regulations.
+Selling products or services in a webshop involves more than building a website.
+You will need to register your company with the Commercial Register of the Netherlands Chamber of Commerce (KvK), register your domain name, keep records and pay income tax and VAT (BTW).
+If you intend to start a webshop in the Netherlands, you must comply with various rules and regulations including those for online sales.
 You can use this guide to quickly determine which obligations you must fulfil.

-1. Register with the Dutch Business Register and Dutch Tax Administration
+Register with the Dutch Commercial Register and Dutch Tax Administration

 You have to apply to a domain name registrar to register and purchase a domain name.
+The name has to be unique, and of course you need to respect other companies’ copyrights, trademarks, and trade names.
 The registrar will submit a registration request on your behalf to the organisation that administers domain names.

 If someone else builds the webshop for you, you will only be permitted to modify the website yourself if you hold the copyright.
 Preferably, the designer should waive his personal rights.
 Another possibility is a licence for use.

 Your website must clearly state your company’s identity.
-Besides your address details you state your business register number and your VAT number.
-You must also inform customers about the price and features of your products, the method of payment and the delivery details.
+Besides your address details, you must state your commercial register number and your VAT number.
+You must also inform customers about the price and features of your products, the method of payment, the order process, warranty, the cooling off period, and the delivery details.

 A cookie is a small file that saves internet settings on your customer's computer.
 You can follow their surfing behaviour or place targeted advertisements.
 Your customer must give you permission to do this.